 We are fortunate to be able to irrigate from a deep well to supplement Nature's rains.
 To conserve water we use trickle irrigation to focus the water on the crop rows and not between rows.
 In dry years we are able to irrigate to keep the plants alive, but it is Nature's rain that makes crops produce at their best.

-USDA Certified Organic (IDALS) produce mainly through a CSA program and offered to others through the Iowa Food Cooperative, On-Farm stand and as ingredients at a select few of the Des Moines Metro restaurants.
+USDA Certified Organic (IDALS) produce mainly through a CSA program and offered to others through the Iowa Food Cooperative, On-Farm stand and as ingredients at a select few Des Moines Metro restaurants.

 Season: April through October